Entangled sensor-networks for dark-matter searches: Preliminary

 \subsection{Squeezing-enhanced dark matter search}

 The final part of the preliminary section is devoted to summarizing a squeezing-enhanced scan introduced in ref.~\cite{girvin2016axdm} and developed and implemented in refs.~\cite{malnou2019,backes2021}.
-For completeness, we quote the results for the squeezing-enhanced scan-rate, $\mathcal{R}_{\rm sq}$, just below and leave detailed derivations to Appendix~\ref{app:squeezing}.
+We provide a qualitative description as to how squeezing can help a DM search and then, for completeness, quote the results for the squeezing-enhanced scan-rate, $\mathcal{R}_{\rm sq}$, while leaving detailed derivations to Appendix~\ref{app:squeezing}.